- What we know about Testosterone

 This is the threshold level most commonly (in 43 %) chosen by endocrinologists to offer treatment to older men presenting with symptoms compatible with androgen deficiency.
 This stresses the importance of providing robust reference ranges for older men so as to avoid overtreatment.

-Average annual decrease in T levels
+The average annual decrease in T levels

 Several longitudinal studies have shown that aging is accompanied by a decrease in T levels.